Notice to eBay Auction Sellers (et al.)

 point with old, impressed Lladró mark as well.

-At right, one of the separate models, never
+At left, one of the separate ballerina models, never

 catalogued, that were spun off from Lladró's grouping #4556,